 Measurement and Payment

-The Work outlined in this Section shall be included in the fixed lump sum price (the “Fixed LS Price”) for Section 01450 – As-Built Drawings as indicated in Schedule ‘A’ of the Bid Form.
+The Work outlined in this Section shall be included in the fixed lump sum price (the “Fixed LS Price”) for Item No. A1.06 in the Bid Form.
 Any additional costs incurred by the Contractor in excess of the Fixed LS Price shall be included in the Contract Price and the Contractor shall not be entitled to any additional payment for the Work outlined in this Section in excess of the Fixed LS Price.

-[Consultant Note: This fixed value is to be entered in the bid form.
-In order to determine the fixed value, the following table may be used as a guideline.
-Remove this table from the final specification.
-Any deviation from the values in the table must be approved by the Region’s Project Manager.]